 My main impressions:

-So far, are that the sound is much improved over the ipod, soundstage is much improved and dynamic nuance is much more apparent.
-Though it does cope admirably with compressed files, if you feed it uncompressed audio, it really comes in to it’s own.
-I have really been encouraged to listen to a lot more music with this little player.
+So far, are that the sound is much improved over the iPod, soundstage is much improved, and dynamic nuance is much more apparent.
+Though it does cope admirably with compressed files, if you feed it uncompressed audio, it comes into its own.
+I have been encouraged to listen to a lot more music with this little player.

-The UI is pleasant, useable, but ultimately not quite as polished as the iPod (but that’s being picky).
-I would like it if the hold switch would lock the device completely in it’s ‘off’ state, rather than just stop it from responding to button presses.
+The UI is pleasant and useable, but ultimately not quite as polished as the iPod (but that’s being picky).
+I would like it if the hold switch would lock the device completely in its ‘off’ state, rather than just stop it from responding to button presses.

 Loading up music:

-It has been fairly straight forward.
+It has been fairly straightforward.
 From a Mac, music can be dragged directly from iTunes to either the device in Finder (though this resulted in very little Album Artwork being retained), or via Sony’s “Content Transfer” App.
-This retained much more (though not all) of the artwork, but was also a little slower to transfer.
+This retained much more (though not all) of the artwork but was also a little slower to transfer.
 You must decide ahead whether files are being transferred to the internal or removable storage, though once loaded files are treated as one library regardless of storage location.
-Sony do make a piece of software called “Media Go” that works with this player which may make file management a little easier, though at the time of writing it’s not available for Macs.
+Sony does make a piece of software called “Media Go” that works with this player which may make file management a little easier, though at the time of writing, it’s not available for Macs.